lab42open-team/prego_statistics/README.md

 * how many annotated genomes from JGI?
 * how many processes?
 * how many envinronments?
-* how many interactions (in total, taxon-process, taxon-environmets)?
+* how many associations (in total, taxon-process, taxon-environmets)?

 ## How to run the scripts